Background

 Brumble FAQs.

-Find answers to common questions about car insurance.
+Find answers to common questions about performance car insurance.

 Insurers typically class a car as a performance vehicle if it has over 200 brake horsepower, sits in insurance group 20 or above, or can accelerate from 0 to 60 mph in under 6 to 7 seconds.
 Cars with performance badges like ST, GTI, Type R, AMG, M Sport, or RS are usually included.
 Sports car designs like two-seater roadsters and coupes also fall into this category, even if the power output is more modest.